 Each lecture pairs a nationally known speaker with a panel of Minnesota experts.

-Rosenberry will be the 11th lecturer in the series.
-The topics have included: Groundwater sustainability, diffuse pollution from rural and urban sources, birth defects linked to water pollution, runoff and erosion from farms, the future of agriculture and the environment, saving the environment by putting a value on ecosystem services, building environmental concerns into the bottom-line planning of big corporations, the successes and shortcomings of the Clean Water Act, the health and environmental consequences of excess nitrogen use, and the impact of climate change on water globally.
+Groundwater sustainability, diffuse pollution from rural and urban sources, birth defects linked to water pollution, runoff and erosion from farms, the future of agriculture and the environment, saving the environment by putting a value on ecosystem services, building environmental concerns into the bottom-line planning of big corporations, the successes and shortcomings of the Clean Water Act, the health and environmental consequences of excess nitrogen use, the impact of climate change on water globally, and the connections between groundwater and lakes and streams.

 Is there a lecturer you would like to hear, or a subject you would like addressed?
 Send us your suggestions.

-Archived video is available for eight of the first nine lectures.
+Archived video is available for all but one of the lectures.
 Click on the lecturer’s name to access the video.
 The lectures were delivered by:

 Hedrick Smith, the producer of the